fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 ### D. Organize Dataset According to the SPARC Data Structure

 All SPARC datasets must be organized according to the structure described by the SPARC Data Standards (SDS).
 Briefly, all data must be organized into one of the following six high-level folders: `primary`, `source`, `derivative`, `code`, `protocol`, and `docs`.
-Each of these folders must have have a manifest metadata file that summarizes the content of the folder.
+Each of these folders must have a manifest metadata file that summarizes the content of the folder.
 Additionally, all the metadata files created during Step C must be located at the highest-level of the dataset, alongside the high-level folders.
 SODA provides a intuitive interface for organizing your dataset according to the SDS and upload it on Pennsieve with automatically generated manifest files.

 - [Specify files and metadata files to be included in your dataset and generate dataset directly on Pennsieve](../prepare-dataset/organize-dataset)